dotnet/core/release-notes/README.md

 ### .NET Core Download Archive

 Release notes and download links to previous releases can be found in the [.NET Core Downloads Archive](download-archive.md).

+### CLI Usage Data

+The [.NET Core SDK collects usage data](cli-usage-data.md) by default.
+This data is available to all .NET Core developers.